 Filtering is a process by which electronic researchers focus on some search results while excluding others.
-It works somewhat similarly to field searching in that information providers assign metadata129 to individual information objects which researchers may then use to separate the wheat from the chaff.
+It works somewhat similarly to field searching in that information providers assign metadata to individual information objects which researchers may then use to separate the wheat from the chaff.
 Of Internet sites encountered in everyday life, the online retailer Amazon may be the most obvious user of filters.
 Amazon's filters allow would-be customers to find exactly what they are looking for among a multitude of results.
 For example, if one wanted to buy soccer shoes from Amazon, one could search for "soccer shoes" and then filter the results by brand, size, color, and even average customer review, which are all pieces of metadata collected by Amazon and applied to each individual product entry.

 Filtering may be the most flexible of the electronic information gathering processes.
 It can be performed pre-search or post-search.
 Furthermore, most sites (including the legal information providers) allow users to remove filters and instantaneously receive the full results of an unfiltered search.
-Legal researchers should therefore feel confident that they will not lose vital information by filtering.